What is email accessibility?

 Short center-aligned text only

+Does center-aligned text matter for accessibility?
+Yes, it does.
+Especially in case, the text is rather a paragraph nor a headline.
 According to Litmus if the copy is longer than two lines, it should be left-aligned.

 Always break up large blocks of text